 Vermont was awarded federal Preschool Development Grants Expansion funds to support state and local efforts to build, develop, expand, and sustain high-quality preschool programs.
 The purpose of PDEG grants are to ensure that more children from low- and moderate-income families enter kindergarten ready to succeed in school and in life.

 Subgrantees may only use funds for four-year-old students whose family income is at or below 200% of the federal poverty line.
 All supervisory districts, supervisory unions, and Head Start PreK programs in Vermont with eligible students are invited to apply.

-If you have any questions about the Preschool Development Expansion Grant, they can be directed to Laura Greenwood, PDEG Program Manager.
+If you have any questions about the Preschool Development Expansion Grant, they can be directed to Ben Allen, PDEG Program Manager.

 Grant Information and Requirements:

 - Webinar for Application Workbook

-- Year Four Application Workbook (Contact Laura Greenwood for a copy of Application Workbook.)
+- Year Four Application Workbook (Contact Ben Allen for a copy of Application Workbook.)